marsdrums/test-tutorial/visual-quality/index.md

 On the GPU, you can upscale textures using {jit.gl.texture} and perform averaging and downscaling with {jit.gl.pix} or custom shaders:

 ![](./images/visual-quality_129.png)

+> [!NOTE]
+> In the example above, I’m performing a 6x upscale and downscale.
+In the GPU implementation, the filtering process is optimized by splitting it into two separate steps.
+Averaging is performed using a 6x6 square box kernel, which would require a total of 36 texture lookups if done in a single pass.
+However, square kernels are separable, meaning the filtering and downscaling can be applied separately along each dimension.
+This approach achieves the same mathematical result while reducing the number of texture lookups to
+$N*2$ instead of $N^2$, where $N$ represents the scaling factor.

 ## Temporal Anti-Aliasing (TAA)